Our locations

 Our energies

-FDE propose energies produced locally while creating value from multiple resources such as gas, sun and waste
+FDE propose energies produced locally while creating value from multiple resources such as gas, sun and waste.

 ELECTRICITY

-- Abandoned Mine Methane: 6 sites in operation (22.5 MW) and additional sites under construction
+• Abandoned Mine Gas: 6 sites in operation (22.5 MW)

 HEAT

-- Solar thermal: 1 site in operation, supported by Ademe (4.3 MW).
+• Solar: 1 site in operation, supported by Ademe (4.3 MW)

 HYDROGEN

-- H2 through steam reforming including CO2 storage: feasibility study ongoing.
+• H2 through steam reforming including CO2 storage: feasibility study ongoing